-- Do not use in ditches or streams. - Improper placement and installation can cause more erosion problems. - Their effective life is only a few months depending on the type of barrier used as well as rainfall frequency and severity. - Sediment barriers must be used in conjunction with erosion controls or they can be quickly overwhelmed. - Do not install below outlet pipes, weirs or any place where concentrated flows occur.
+- · Do not use in ditches or streams. - Improper placement and installation can cause more erosion problems. - Their effective life is only a few months depending on the type of barrier used as well as rainfall frequency and severity. - Sediment barriers must be used in conjunction with erosion controls or they can be quickly overwhelmed.